 Adobe discovered that smartphone usage took nearly half of all Internet purchases.
 The strong online purchasing statistics follow a popular pattern.
 Because of the coronavirus outbreak, customers are avoiding malls and ordering gifts from their homes.

-Overall, you might gain a few notes after going through some specifications on Thanksgiving statistics.
+Overall, you might gain a few notes after reviewing some specifications on Thanksgiving statistics.
 For not to be missing out on this shopping holiday, every merchant should quickly take advantage of omnichannel immediately.
 Don’t hesitate and call us now to get more information about ConnectPOS and a surprising trial!